MahmoudMabrok/QuranyApp/README.md

   <img src="https://user-images.githubusercontent.com/13488900/82130131-b8543080-97c8-11ea-8e17-3a40f39fdd43.png" width = 20%>
   </div>

-# NOte : App is being refactored into Koltin (Reach now MVP stage from app with Kotlin)
+# NOte : App is being refactored into Kotlin (Reach now MVP stage from app with Kotlin)

 # Features
 - Go to specific sura by Scrolling and click.